-The semester prior to your departure, you should make an appointment with your academic adviser to plan your semester or year at Kansai Gaidai.
-When you meet with your adviser, you should bring the Kansai Gaidai Asian Studies brochure and/or web site, and your degree audit.
+The semester prior to your departure, you should make an appointment with your academic advisor to plan your semester or year at Kansai Gaidai.
+When you meet with your advisor, you should bring the Kansai Gaidai Asian Studies web site, and your degree audit.
 Using these materials, you should develop a semester plan as well as select a few back up courses.

-You should bring the plan that you developed with your adviser, the course equivalency list, and your degree audit with you to Kansai Gaidai as you will use it to register.
+You should bring the plan that you developed with your advisor, the course equivalency list, and your degree audit with you to Kansai Gaidai as you will use it to register.
 You will not finalize your registration until you arrive at Kansai Gaidai.